Let me begin with a more narrative introduction to this series, which will be followed by a more technical one in the next post.

 - Question 2: Are there any functions other than constant functions that can have two or more incommensurable periods?

-For a brief period (pun intended) of time, I continued believing that the answer to the above would be no. In particular, for the second question, I realized that if a set of periods contains incommensurables.
-And surely, only constant functions could have a dense period, right?
+For a brief period (pun intended) of time, I continued believing that the answer to the above would be no. In particular, for the second question, I realized that if a set of periods contains incommensurables, it would have to be dense.
+And surely, only constant functions could have a dense set of periods, right?

 So I set out to come up with some examples.
 Within hours, I had my first example showing Question 2 could be answered affirmatively: if I chose any incommensurable \(p, q\), then the characteristic function over \(p\mathbb{Q} + q\mathbb{Q}\) would be non-constant and have a set of periods equal to all of \(p\mathbb{Q} + q\mathbb{Q}\).